RottaKrishna/SpringBootNotes/1_Maven.md

----

-## **A) Maven - Introduction & Importance**
+# Maven - Introduction & Importance

-**What is Maven?**
+## What is Maven?

 Maven is a project management tool used in Java development.
 It helps in compiling, running, testing, packaging, and deploying a project.

-### **Why do we need Maven?**
+## Why do we need Maven?

 A Java project often requires external libraries (JAR files).

-Example: To connect Java with a database, we need a database connector JAR (MySQL Connector, Postgres Connector, etc.).
+For example, to connect Java with a database, we need a database connector JAR (MySQL Connector, Postgres Connector, etc.).
 If using frameworks like Hibernate or Spring, multiple JAR files are required, including transitive dependencies (dependencies of dependencies).

-### **Problems without Maven:**
+## Problems without Maven

-- Manually searching and downloading JAR files is time-consuming.
+- Manually searching and downloading JAR files is time-consuming
-- Keeping version compatibility between dependencies (e.g., Hibernate & Spring) is challenging.
+- Keeping version compatibility between dependencies (e.g., Hibernate & Spring) is challenging
-- Sharing projects with teammates requires them to download the same dependencies manually.
+- Sharing projects with teammates requires them to download the same dependencies manually

-### **How Maven Helps:**
+## How Maven Helps

-- Manages dependencies automatically.
+- Manages dependencies automatically
-- Ensures version compatibility between different libraries.
+- Ensures version compatibility between different libraries
-- Provides plugins for compiling, testing, running, and deploying.
+- Provides plugins for compiling, testing, running, and deploying

-### **Other Tools:**
+## Other Tools

-Alternatives: Gradle, Ivy, etc.
+**Alternatives:** Gradle, Ivy, etc.

 Maven is beginner-friendly and widely used in Java development.

-### **How Maven Works:**
+## How Maven Works

 Developers specify dependencies in Maven.

-Example: "Maven, I need Hibernate dependency (specific version)."
+For example: "Maven, I need Hibernate dependency (specific version)."
 Maven fetches and manages dependencies automatically.

-**Focus of This Section:**
+## Focus of This Section

 Understanding Maven for dependency management (not plugins).
 Maven simplifies working with frameworks like Spring and Hibernate.

----

 ## **B) Setting Up Maven**